RELATED ARTICLE: What Is Predictive Maintenance?

 You know your shop needs to run at full capacity to remain profitable and competitive.
 But do you know if it actually does?
-As a manufacturer, throughput in production can mean the difference between meeting quotas and losing customers to your competition.
-Falling behind on throughput can lead to slow or delayed orders which in turn can lead to customers turning to your competition.
+Tracking throughput is one of the most important metrics for a manufacturer, as it is directly related to your ability to manage efficiency, meet customer demand and generate revenue.
+Your throughput can mean the difference between meeting quotas or losing customers to your competition due to slow or delayed orders.

-Read on to discover 6 foolproof ways to increase your manufacturing throughput, and make your shop more efficient.
+Read on to discover six foolproof ways to increase your manufacturing throughput and make your shop more efficient.

 1. Review Your Existing Workflow

 The first place to start when trying to increase your throughput is to review your existing workflow.
 You can’t make any improvements until you actually know how your shop floor functions.
 There are three main areas that you need to evaluate:

 - Labor – Do you have enough skilled labor in the right positions?
 Does your staff clearly know their objectives and work plans?
 Do you have an effective project manager in place who can stay on top of things?

 - Equipment – Is all your equipment in good repair?
 Is the technology that you rely on suited to your current needs?

 - Processes – Do you have clearly mapped processes?
 Where are your pain points and bottlenecks?

 Having a clear understanding of where you are and where your issues lie will help you make improvements.
 You don’t want to make changes just for the sake of change: You want to make changes that will be impactful and help you to improve your business — so knowing where you currently stand is key.

 Use an ERP, or other software system, to monitor your shop floor, assess how your shop is functioning and identify possible problem areas and bottlenecks.